A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

 \subparagraph{Splitting number.} The smallest integer $p$ such that a graph obtained from the given graph~$G$ by $p$ successive vertex splits is embeddable in~$\surf$ is called the \emph{splitting number} of~$G$ in~$\surf$ \cite{splitsurf,hjr-sncg-85}.
 This problem is \NP-hard~\cite{DBLP:journals/dam/FariaFN01}, already in the plane.
-N{\"{o}}llenburg, Sorge, Terziadis, Villedieu, Wu, and Wulms~\cite{DBLP:conf/gd/NollenburgSTVWW22} proved that \onlynoapx{the property of having splitting number at most $p$ is minor-monotone in any fixed surface, and so } the {$\surf$-splitting number} has a nonuniform \FPT\ algorithm parameterized by $p$ using the theory of graph minors.
-We generalize and improve the latter result to a uniform \FPT\ algorithm: \begin{proposition2rep} \apxmark Let $p,r\geq0$ be integers and $\surf$ be a surface with topological size~$s$.
-The problem to decide whether an input graph $G$ of size $n$ has, after at most $p$ vertex splits, a crossing number at most $r$ in~$\surf$ can be solved in time $2^{\poly(s+p+r)}\cdot n^2$. \end{proposition2rep} \begin{proof} We use the same crossing-counting pair $(\kappa,\lambda)$ as in the proof of \Cref{prop:skewness}.
-Then, we set $q_1=\ldots=q_c=0$ and apply \Cref{thm:mainmod} to get the desired algorithm with respect to given~$p$ and~$r$. \end{proof}
+N{\"{o}}llenburg, Sorge, Terziadis, Villedieu, Wu, and Wulms~\cite{DBLP:conf/gd/NollenburgSTVWW22} proved that the property of having splitting number at most~$p$ is minor-monotone in any fixed surface, and so the {$\surf$-splitting number} has a nonuniform \FPT\ algorithm parameterized by $p$ using the theory of graph minors.
+We generalize and improve the latter result to a uniform \FPT\ algorithm: \begin{proposition} Let $\surf$ be a surface with topological size~$s$, let $t,p\geq0$ be integers, and let $G$ be a graph of size~$n$.
+Deciding whether $G$ has, after at most $p$ vertex splits, crossing number at most $t$ in~$\surf$ can be done in time $2^{\poly(s+t+p)}\cdot n^2$, or in time $f(s+t+p)\cdot n$ for some function~$f$. \end{proposition} \begin{proof} We use the same definitions of~$\DD$ and~$r$ as in the proof of \Cref{prop:skewness}, and apply \Cref{thm:main} with $q_1=\ldots=q_c=0$ and the specified value of~$p$. \end{proof}